 (1) ITC's five-year capital plan includes ~US\$900M in MISO LRTP Tranche 1 projects in Iowa.
-Approximately 70% of the Iowa Tranche 1 projects are along existing rights-of-way which under MISO's tariff grants ITC the option to build these projects regardless of the outcome of the ROFR legislation.
-The remaining 30% could be subject to competitive bidding if ROFR legislation is not secured in Iowa.
+Under the MISO tariff, approximately 70% of the Tranche 1 projects are upgrades to ITC Midwest facilities along existing rights of way, which under MISO's tariff grants ITC Midwest the option to construct the upgrades regardless of the outcome of ROFR legislation.